Acellera/htmd/doc/source/acemd.usermanual.rst

    molecular dynamics simulations in the microseconds timescale, J.
    Chem.
 Theory and Comput.
 5, 1632 (2009).

-Additonally, please read and consider citing the following methods
+Additionally, please read and consider citing the following methods
 papers:

 -  M. J. Harvey and G. De Fabritiis, An implementation of the smooth